 It's time to relax!
-You now have your very own portable spa.
-By fully understanding the operation of each of the features of your new spa, you will be assured of many years of hassle-free, hot water therapy and fun.
+You now have your very own portable spa by Master Spas, Inc. By fully understanding the operation of each of the features of your new Master Spa, you will be assured of many years of hassle-free, hot water therapy and fun.

-Your safety is of paramount importance.
+Your safety is of paramount importance to the Master Spas family.
 We urge you to read and become thoroughly familiar with all safety aspects addressed in this manual.